korshunad/frontendForBeginners/README.md

 5. **Testing**

     This project uses Mocha + Puppeteer tests run with `npm run test`.
 The tests are added to the `test/server-test.js` files.
-Currently they check if all pages of the projects are loaded properly.
+Currently, they check if all pages of the projects are loaded properly.
     When a pull request to `master` branch is created, the tests are run automatically by CircleCI.

 ## 🧐 What's inside?